Snowyy3/name_roulette/README.md

 **🚀 Key Features:**

 -   **Versatile Name Generation:** Effortlessly generate lists of random names with granular control over filtering by gender and other attributes (e.g., age, grade).
-    -   [!TIP] Customize your selections to perfectly match your specific needs!
+Customize your selections to perfectly match your specific needs!
 -   **Effortless Group Formation:** Create perfectly balanced groups based on your desired size or number, ensuring fair representation across all parameters.
 Never worry about uneven or biased groups again!
 -   **Representative Picking:** Pre-assign individuals to specific groups and let Name Roulette handle the rest, guaranteeing a harmonious blend of pre-determined and random selections.
 -   **Intuitive & Modern UI:** Enjoy a seamless and engaging experience with our polished and user-friendly interface, designed to make your selection process a breeze.